maendeleolab/maendeleolab_securityGroup/README.md

 **6**  - I recommend running the script **deploy_NetworkDev1.py** to see what the expected results look like.

-The script will create security groups in your AWS account and will become your single source of truth for your prefix lists.
+The script will create security groups in your AWS region(s) and will become your single source of truth for your security groups.

 ```
 ./deploy_NetworkDev1.py or python3 deploy_NetworkDev1.py